 Boot Support: It gives you some freedom without feeling too locked in or too loose.

-Ratchet System: This hands me down but the old ratchets worked very well.
+Ratchet System: This hands me down but the old ratchet worked very well.
 The toe ratchet is not the same as the other Burton Ratchets.
 It doesn’t have that nice little lifter thing that the middle to high-end bindings.

 Shock Absorption– This comes with a very thin footbed that doesn’t offer much shock absorption compared to the other footbeds but you can upgrade to something thicker.